Would you trust a medical system measured by: which doctor would the average Internet user vote for?

-Yet that's LMArena.
+Yet that malpractice is LMArena.

 It's like going to the grocery store and buying tabloids, pretending they're scientific journals.